 The renewal transformation was a long-time dream of Inn at Laurel Point’s founders, the late Paul and Artie Arsens.
 “It’s an absolute joy to help realize what the Arsens’ first envisioned with renowned architect Arthur Erickson, and designer Robert Ledingham, over thirty-years ago,” says Ian Powell, Managing Director of the Inn at Laurel Point.
 “I’m honoured to embark on this journey and am excited for the unveiling in the fall-2019.”

 Architect John Graham, of Graham Sherwin Studio, was commissioned for the renewal.
-For Graham, it is a coming home project of sorts, as he was the junior architect on the hotel’s stunning Erickson Wing project, working side by side with renowned architect Erickson.
+For Graham, it is a coming home project of sorts, as he was the project architect on the hotel’s stunning Erickson Wing project, working side by side with renowned architect Erickson.
 The visionary behind over 700 buildings worldwide, Erickson’s noteworthy contributions and innovative design work earned him the Gold Medal from the American Institute of Architects in 1986.
 The highest honor bestowed by the AIA, Erickson was the first Canadian to receive the reward.

 The new plans are inspired by the Inn’s unique waterfront location, connecting Victoria’s inner and outer harbours.
 The architectural style – modern, warm, relaxed and serene – reflects how guests feel while spending time in this special place.
 “Guests will have the sensation of standing on the prow of a ship, and be greeted by sweeping views of the harbour, and beyond, from the moment they arrive,” says Graham.